Deproone/Deproone/README.md

 I am an aspiring cybersecurity professional with a profound interest in Security Architecture and Engineering, driven by the dynamic interplay between technology and security.
 ## Objective

-Motivated bilingual cybersecurity enthusiast, fluent in English and Spanish, with a strong foundation in risk management, fraud prevention, and programming, seeking to leverage my analytical skills and hands-on experience in cybersecurity to design and implement secure systems.
-With a background in cryptocurrency trading and a commitment to ethical integrity, I aim to apply my expertise in data analysis, social engineering detection, and process optimization to proactively address cyber threats and ensure compliance with legal standards.
-Actively pursuing Security+ and HTB Certified Penetration Testing Specialist certifications, I am eager to collaborate with dynamic teams to contribute to the advancement of secure and resilient digital infrastructures.
+Bilingual cybersecurity enthusiast with expertise in risk management, fraud prevention, and programming.
+Skilled in data analysis, social engineering detection, and process optimization to combat cyber threats.
+Pursuing Security+ and HTB CPTS certifications, eager to contribute to secure digital infrastructures through analytical thinking and ethical cybersecurity practices.

 ## Skills